The Shed Building Process

 Step 5: Completion and Compliance

-After construction is finished, a Code of Compliance can be signed off, provided all inspections and consent requirements (e.g., stormwater, waste, plumbing) are completed and connected.
+After construction is complete, a Code of Compliance can be issued, provided all inspections and consent requirements (such as stormwater, wastewater, and plumbing) are completed and signed off.

 Your Options